nexpy/nexpy/doc/source/pythongui.rst

  >>> tree.add(get_data('image.tif'))

+Existing Readers
+^^^^^^^^^^^^^^^^
+NeXpy is currently distributed with readers for the following format:

+**TIFF Images**

+This reader will import most TIFF images, including those with floating point pixels.

+**CBF Files**

+This reader will read files stored in the `Crystallographic Binary Format
+<http://www.iucr.org/resources/cif/software/cbflib>`_, using the PyCBF library.
+Header information is stored in a NXnote.

+**Image Stack**

+This reader will read a stack of images, currently either TIFF or CBF, into a three-dimensional NXdata group.
+The image stack must be stored in separate files in a single directory, that are grouped with a common prefix followed by an integer defining the stack sequence.

+**Text Files**

+This reader will read ASCII data stored in two or three columns, containing the x and y values, and, optionally, errors.
+One or more header lines can be skipped.
+A more flexible text importer, allowing the selection of data from multiple columns, is under development.

+**SPEC Files**

+This reader will read multiple SPEC scans from a single SPEC log file, creating a separate NXentry for each scan.
+All the columns in each scan are read into the NXdata group, with the default signal defined by the last column.
+Mesh scans are converted to multi-dimensional data, with axes defined by the scan command.
+It is possible to plot different columns once the scans are imported.

+**SPE/NXSPE Files**

+This will read both the ASCII and binary (HDF5) versions of the neutron time-of-flight SPE intermediate format into standard-conforming NeXus files.
+The data is stored as S(phi,E), but, if the incident energy and (Q,E) bins are also defined, the data will will also be converted into S(Q,E).
+The current version does not read the ASCII PHX files used to define instrumental parameters, but there are plans to add that in the future.

 Defining a Reader
 ^^^^^^^^^^^^^^^^^
 With a little knowledge of PyQt, it is possible to add a reader to the